-Have you ever had to wait hours for IT to install a printer for you?
+Have you ever had to wait hours for IT to help you install a printer?
 Maybe you've lost a company laptop and freaked out about the files on it?
 What about waiting for IT to approve a new productivity tool with their admin account?
 Fear not!
-MDM solutions are here to make that a thing of the past.
+Mobile Device Management (MDM) solutions are here to make that a thing of the past.

-MDM stands for Mobile Device Management.
-With the rise in remote work, MDM solutions are quickly becoming a valuable way for IT teams to ensure that company smartphones and laptops remain secure.
+With the rise in remote work, mobile devices, such as smartphones, tablets, and laptops, have become integral to the success and productivity of organizations - but they also introduce a new level of cyber threats.
+MDM solutions are quickly revolutionizing IT operations in remote environments and becoming a valuable wayto ensure that company smartphones and laptops remain secure.
 In fact, the MDM market is expecting to grow to $15.7 billion by 2025.

-Based on our past experiences working at tech companies, and from customer stories here at SafeBase, we've crafted a post about some of the common use cases for MDM solutions, some drawbacks, and a list of popular solutions for you to consider adopting at your company.
+Based on our past experiences in the tech industry, and from customer stories here at SafeBase, we've crafted a post about some of the common use cases for MDM solutions, some drawbacks, and a curated list of reputable MDM solutions for you to consider adopting at your company.

 There are several major benefits that make MDM solutions a smart investment for companies of all sizes:

-Mobile device management solutions generally allow IT administrators to set up seamless onboarding experiences for new hires.
-For the most part, properly configured, MDM-managed, new computers can be set up by a new user in a few minutes, without the need for an IT helpdesk technician.
+Mobile device management solutions facilitate a seamless onboarding experiences for new hires.
+For the most part, new properly configured, MDM-managed computers allow users to set up their equipment within minutes, , eliminating the need for an IT helpdesk technician.
 Items such as password policies, common applications, and wireless or printer settings can be automatically downloaded once a user turns on the computer for the first time.
 In an increasingly remote world, the benefits of an easy onboarding can't be overstated.

 Centralized IT Management